|Nutrition Facts (per serving)|

 Julia Child revived the recipe and gave it renewed interest through her book, Mastering the Art of French Cooking.
-Today, there are many versions of Beef Burgundy, but the basics of beef, onions, herbs and red wine remain.
-Learn more about the famous wine region of Burgundy here.
+Today, there are many versions of Beef Burgundy, but the basics of beef, onions, herbs, and red wine remain.

 - 2 lbs. sirloin steak (cut beef into 1-inch cubes)

 - 8 oz. fresh or frozen mushrooms (small portabella mushrooms turn up the flavor even more)

 - 1 medium red onion (quartered or diced)